retronas/retronas/README.md

 RetroNAS is merely a small set of scripts that utilise Ansible to install and configure a wide array of open source tools written by others.

-The true heroes are the people behind each of these open source projects, all of whom have done the hard work, either reverse engineering proprietary code/protocols, or creating new code/protocols and giving them away under permissive licenses.
+The true heroes are the people behind each of these open source projects, all of whom have done the hard work - reverse engineering proprietary code/protocols, creating new code/protocols, writing homebrew tools and new code for old consoles and computers, and giving them all away under permissive licenses.
 This project would not exist without their work.

 See the [Wiki](https://github.com/danmons/retronas/wiki) section for a list of all the tools included, and acknowledgement of the individual authors behind them.
 Without these people, this project could not exist.

 Thanks to the kind humans on the OCAU (Overclockers Australia) forums Retro section who have been brave enough to test this in early alpha stages, give feedback on things, recommend packages, and be generally enthusiastic.

 Thanks to Bob from RetroRGB for being excited about every dumb idea I come up with, and constantly reminding me that real people need better UX.

+Thanks to Sairuk for not only cleaning up my garbage code, but also for extending the project much further than I ever could.

 # How To